Magnesium is an important micronutrient that plays a role in mood and mental health. It helps with depression,...

-Carnosine may be of special importance for vegetarian and vegan diets, as plant-based diets provide little to no carnosine compared to diets that contain meat.
+Natural supplements for weight loss such as carnosine may be of special importance for vegetarian and vegan diets.Plant-based diets provide little to no carnosine compared to diets that contain meat.

 Could inflammation be driving your weight gain?
 Diets low in omega-3s are linked to higher inflammation, which leads to decreased insulin sensitivity in cells (7).
 The less sensitive our cells are to the message insulin sends, the more body fat we’re likely to store.